ceeloman/spidertron-logistics/MOD_EVOLUTION.md

 ---

+## Removed Features

+### Robot Logistic Chest Support (Removed in Version 3.3.0)

+**What Was Removed**: Support for using vanilla robot logistic chests (storage-chest, active-provider-chest, passive-provider-chest) as providers in the spidertron logistics network.

+**Why It Was Removed**: This feature caused significant performance issues.
+The system was scanning and caching all robot chests across the entire surface, which became problematic in large bases.
+The performance cost outweighed the convenience benefit.

+**What This Means**: You can no longer use vanilla storage chests, active provider chests, or passive provider chests as sources for spidertron logistics.
+You must use the custom spidertron logistics provider chests instead.

+**Future Plans**: Robot chest support may be re-added in the future with an optimized implementation that uses chunk-based scanning and only processes chests that contain requested items.
+See the "Future Plans" section for more details.

+---

 ## Summary: What This Means for You

 **Easier to Get Started**: Cheaper recipes and earlier technology unlock mean you can start using spidertron logistics much sooner in your playthrough.